skolson/sqlcipher-openssl-build/README.md

     - Mingw64 using MSYS2 and a variety of installed MSYS2 packages
     - Android 64 bit (androidArm64, androidX64) builds using NDK 21.3.6528147 (r20b)
     - Android 64 bit (androidArm64, androidX64) builds using NDK 22.1.7171670 (r21b)
     - Openssl 1.1.k and earlier has an issue with android NDK r22 and later.
 See [OpenSSL Github pull 13694](https://github.com/openssl/openssl/pull/13694).
-The current 3.0.0 beta has the required fix.
-So to use the newer NDK versions, use 3.x of openssl.
+3.0.0 beta has the required fix.
+So to use the newer NDK versions, use 3.0 or later of openssl.
 The fix is also backported and merged, so should be available in 1.1.1l or later.
     - Android 64 bit (androidArm64, androidX64) builds using NDK 23.0.7599858 (r23)
     - Android 64 bit (androidArm64, androidX64) builds using NDK 24.0.7956693 (r24-rc2)
 - Linux builds on Ubuntu